michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 # Windows Subsystem for Linux Setup
 ### Notice:
- The section that talks about permissions is incorrt.
+ The section that talks about permissions is incorrect.
 Please look at the issues tab for more information.
  ___

 An in-depth guide for developers on how to get started with the Windows Subsystem for Linux.